pkulak/nanomemo/README.md

 Create a Memo
 --------

 You create a memo by passing most of the block to the API.
-This is so that you can create the memo concurrent with the block on the network (or even before you create the network block).
+This is so you can create the memo concurrent with the block on the network (or even before you create the network block).
 Since the API is write-once, this guarantees that you own the memo for your block, as block IDs can't be known ahead of time.

-A request is authorized by signing the payload with your private key, using the exact signing method of Nano itself (ED25519 + Blake2b).
-This can be tricky to get right with command line tools, so for this example we are piping a file directly into Httpie, which we computed the signature for beforehand.
+A request is authorized by signing the payload with your private key (the public key being the `account` propery), using the exact signing method of Nano itself (ED25519 + Blake2b).
+This can be tricky to get right with command line tools, so for this example we are piping a file directly into Httpie, for which we computed the signature beforehand.

 **Body**